• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / Arduino Engineering Projects / Transformerless AC Voltmeter Circuit Using Arduino
+You are here: Home / Arduino Projects / Transformerless AC Voltmeter Circuit Using Arduino

 Transformerless AC Voltmeter Circuit Using Arduino

-In this article we learn how to make a transformerless AC voltmeter using Arduino.
+In this article I have explained how to make a transformerless AC voltmeter using Arduino.

 Making an analog voltmeter is not an easy task as to build one you must have good knowledge of physical quantities like torque, speed; which can be very difficult when it comes to their practical applications.